-Yet we call this day, at least in English, "Good Friday" and we can find many references in Scripture & Tradition to the "glory of the Cross".
+Yet we call this day, at least in English, "Good Friday".
 The Baltimore Catechism tells us that this day is called "good" because by dying for us, 'Christ showed us his great love and purchased for us every blessing.'
-We speak of the "glory" of the Cross not because we wish to glorify suffering and death but rather because on the Cross Jesus showed us the true glory of the Lord: God's glory is his triune self-giving love and it is love stronger than sin and more powerful than death.
-On Good Friday we encounter God's goodness and glory in the Crucified Savior.
+Scripture and Tradition and the Liturgy all acclaim the "glory of the Cross".
+We speak of the "glory" of the Cross, not because we wish to glorify suffering & death, but rather because, on the Cross, the true goodness & glory of the Lord was revealed, namely, God's utterly good and merciful and generous love, a love stronger than sin and more powerful than death.
+In the Crucified Savior, we encounter God's goodness & glory in its most radical form.